 As noted above, brokers have noticed first-hand cases where lump-sum beneficiaries dissipate their awards quickly.
 This is firstly due to the emotional trauma caused by the accident, and secondly, beneficiaries of lump-sum may fall into self-indulgence and fecklessness:

 “He may be over-generous in rewarding his relations or in compensation others to whom he feels obliged.
-He may feel the need to “buy friendship” and experience what has been described as the “pools-win syndrome”.55Ibidem.[…] “He may be subject to the depredations of spend-thrift friends and unscrupulous financial advisers.”56Idem, page 545.2
+Or feel the need to “buy friendship” and experience what has been described as the “pools-win syndrome”.55Ibidem.[…] “And be subject to the depredations of spend-thrift friends and unscrupulous financial advisers.”56Idem, page 545.2

 For a larger example of the pools-win syndrome, read this article from the Washington Post.